-- Health protection.

-- Health improvement.

 - Health and care public health

 - Public health information and intelligence.

 - Academic public health.

 The curriculum also recognises that some learning goals for highly specialised practice and experience in very specialist settings may need to be fulfilled through professional development beyond completion of training.